Kekkles1/Kekkles1/README.md

 ## Hi there 👋
 I'm Fatima!
 I normally go by the online name "Balorant".
-Unfortunatelym github username can't be changed to that :(
+Unfortunately my github username can't be changed to that :(

 ## 💗 Interests !